 A partnership of the NEA, the Poetry Foundation, and the state arts agencies, Poetry Out Loud is a national arts education program that encourages high school students to learn about great poetry through memorization and performance.
 Poetry Out Loud offers educational materials and a dynamic recitation competition to high schools across the country.
-Students select, memorize, and recite poems from an anthology of more than 700 classic and contemporary poems.
+Students select, memorize, and recite poems from an anthology of more than 900 classic and contemporary poems.
 In this pyramid structure competition, winners advance from classroom recitation contests to school-wide competitions, then to the state competitions and, ultimately, to the National Finals in Washington, DC.
 To participate in Poetry Out Loud, high school teachers and other educators of high-school-age students must contact the state arts agency Poetry Out Loud coordinator in their state.
 Visit poetryoutloud.org for a list of contacts and more information about the program.